It’s National Colorectal Cancer Awareness Month

 Cancer of the colon (large intestine or large bowel) is also called colorectal cancer.
-It is a disease in which cells in the colon or rectum become abnormal, do not have normal control, and form a mass or tumor.
+With colorectal cancer, cells in the colon or rectum become abnormal, don’t have normal control, and form a mass or tumor.
 Cancer cells can invade and destroy the tissue in or around the tumor, break away from the tumor, and spread to form new tumors in the colon or in other parts of the body.

 Colorectal cancer is preventable with regular screening tests for colon polyps.
 It is more common in people over 50 years of age , and the risk increases with age.
 That’s why everyone who is 50 years of age or older should be screened for colorectal cancer at the intervals recommended by the American Cancer Society.

 When polyps and small cancers of the colon are found and removed early, that prevents or cures the colorectal cancer.

 personal or family history of polyps of the colon, which may become cancerous

 personal or family history of chronic inflammatory disease of the colon (called ulcerative colitis or colitis).